 Municipal elections were held concurrently.
 After vetting by local committees established by the Majles, about 260,000 candidates competed for about 127,000 seats nationwide.
 More than 6% of the candidates were women.
 The alliance of reformists and moderate-conservatives won control of the municipal councils of Iran's largest cities, including all 21 seats on the Tehran municipal council.
 The term of the existing councils expired in September 2017 and a reformist official, Mohammad Ali Najafi, replaced Qalibaf as Tehran mayor.
-However, Najafi resigned in March 2018 after criticism from hardliners for his viewing of a dance performance by young girls during a celebration of a national holiday.
-The current mayor, selected in November 2018, is Pirouz Hanachi.
+However, Najafi resigned in March 2018 after criticism from hardliners for his viewing of a dance performance by young girls celebrating a national holiday.
+The current mayor, as of November 2018, is Pirouz Hanachi.